 Minnesota Forest Pest First Detector Program

 These workshops are for anyone who wants the latest in-depth information about new invasive pests that effect in Minnesota’s landscape trees and urban and rural forests.
 Past attendees include Master Volunteers (Woodland Advisors, Master Gardeners, Tree Care Advisors, etc.), tree care professionals, forestry professionals, natural resource professions who work with trees, environmental educators, MN Conservation Corps participants, land and home owners and others.
-Others may want to attend to become part of the award-winning Minnesota Forest Pest First Detector volunteer program* to help the public find new invasive species affecting Minnesota’s trees and forests, to take the Minnesota Tree Inspector Exam, or as a refresher for those already active as MN EAB/Forest Pest First Detectors** program.* You do not need to become a First Detector to attend
+Others may want to attend to become part of the award-winning Minnesota Forest Pest First Detector volunteer program to help the public find new invasive species affecting Minnesota’s trees and forests or as a refresher for those already active as MN EAB/Forest Pest First Detectors.
+Current Forest Pest First Detector volunteers are welcome but not required to attend.

 Forest Pest First Detector workshops are jointly produced and co-sponsored by the Minnesota Department of Agriculture, Minnesota Department of Natural Resources, and University of Minnesota Extension.

 To Become A Forest Pest First Detector Volunteer